How to create more advanced WordPress user searches

 Users Insights extends the default WordPress user search functionality and provides a number of additional features and filters.
-This creates a better search tool that allows you to perform a lot more advanced and precise searches of your WordPress user list.
-There are many different filters and searches that you can perform with the help of the Users Insights smart filters, but in this article we are only going to focus on the ones that are related with the default WordPress user profile data like first name, last name, date registered, email, etc. If you want to learn more about the other ways you can search and filter your WordPress users with Users Insights, be sure to check the Features and Integrations sections of our website.
+This creates a better search tool that allows you to perform more advanced and precise searches of your WordPress user list.
+There are many different filters and searches that you can achieve with the help of the Users Insights smart filters, but in this article, we are only going to focus on the ones that are related to the default WordPress user profile data like first name, last name, date registered, email, etc. If you want to learn more about the other ways you can search and filter your WordPress users with Users Insights, be sure to check the Features and Integrations

 Searching WordPress users by their first and last name

-When you are creating a new WordPress user you have the first and last name fields by default.
+When creating a new WordPress user, you have the first and last name fields by default.
 They can be used in many ways by theme authors, and one of the most common ways is using them to identify comment authors.

-But when using Users Insights you’ll be able to search through both First Name and Last Name fields separately or combined.
-So when you use a regular WordPress search form you don’t have the ability to specify where you are searching.
+But when using Users Insights, you can search through both First Name and Last Name fields separately or combined.
+So, when you use a regular WordPress search form, you can’t specify where you are searching.

 On the other hand, when using Users insights, you can select if your search query will apply to first name, last name, or even both.
 Let’s say you want to get all the Lee’s from your user base; you can do that by simply searching Lee as the display name.